bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-querydsl.md

 # Notes on in-memory implementation

 The `EntityQueries` interface above is obviously a simplified version.
 The most important missing piece is the ability to save entities.
 However, this is not a hard thing to implement given the in-memory implementation.
-We can, for instance, make use of the fact that all of our entities are marked JPA Persistance annotations to find a field marked with `@Id`, generate the id and assign it based on the contents of the `entities` variable.
+We can, for instance, make use of the fact that all of our entities are marked JPA Persistence annotations to find a field marked with `@Id`, generate the id and assign it based on the contents of the `entities` variable.
 Another approach is to mark all entities with a dedicated interface e.g.

 ```kotlin
 interface HasId<TId> {